Minnesota Private College Week FAQ

 - What if I am on campus for a camp during the event?

 Q: What makes Minnesota Private College Week different from other campus visits?

 A: This is a great introduction to your college options.
-With short sessions scheduled at the same time at all of our campuses, we make it easy for you to schedule several visits over the week.
+With short sessions scheduled at 9:30 a.m. and 2 p.m., we make it easy for you to schedule several visits over the week.
 Running about two and a half hours, these sessions are also shorter than the typical open houses that our colleges organize individually.
 That’s what makes the week a good time to begin your college search.

 Q: Is it only for seniors?

 A: No, the event is worthwhile even if you'll be junior or sophomore in the fall.
 Whenever you are starting to think more about your college options, you would benefit from these short campus visits.

 Q: Do I need to register?
 How do I register?

 A: No, but registration is highly recommended.
 It helps our campuses better prepare for the number of students expected to be at each visit.
 You can register online beginning on April 1.
 You can call our offices (800-774-2655) if you need assistance.
 We send the registration information to each of the colleges and universities that you register to attend.

 - Our college pages may be a good starting point.
 These profiles include links to the colleges’ websites if you want to dig deeper.